NHS Negligence Claims – How Much Compensation Can I Claim?

 If you want to make a claim for NHS medical negligence, all you need to do is give us a call on 0800 073 8804.
 Alternatively, you could click here to enquire online, or our live chat is always open and available.

 You will speak to one of our polite and professional advisors, who will happily answer any of the queries you have.
 If you are ready to get started, they will put you in touch with a No Win No Fee solicitor.
 We will always match you to the best solicitor based on how your case matches up with their experience.
 So, what are you waiting for?
 Give us a call today.

 This link takes you to the Citizens Advice website, where you will find information on taking legal action against the NHS for clinical negligence.

 This link is helpful because it provides advice on NHS hospital complaints, including what you might want to complain about and what you should do if a relative has died because of a medical accident.

 This takes you to our guide on medical negligence claims, which contains information on the different types of medical negligence claims, time limits, how to make a claim, and much more.

-This link takes you to our guide on misdiagnosis claims, which includes details on the types of clinical negligence, why medical misdiagnoses occur, and who misdiagnosis claims are filed against.
+This link takes you to our guide on misdiagnosis claims, including details on the types of clinical negligence, why medical misdiagnoses occur, and who misdiagnosis claims are filed against.

 This link takes you to the NHS page on how to make a complaint about an NHS service, including the NHS complaints procedure compensation, time limits and what you should do first.